Start Jump (PDF 111.1KB)

 Diocesan/Association teams must be entered electronically using the "Meet Manager Backup file" by the Diocesan/Association Representative and emailed to the CSNSW Sport Manager by the closing date.
 Date of Birth and entry time/distance must also be included.

-Para Athlete entries must be included on the "Meet Manager Backup file" and must include the classification next to the surname.
+Multi-class event entries must be included on the "Meet Manager Backup file" and must include the classification next to the surname.

 Additional Entries must be submitted on the Meet Manager Backup File provided and submitted by the closing date.